ifsheldon/ideas_reifying/content/blog/complete-guide-to-wasip2-for-rust-python-programmers/index.en.md

 }
 ```

-`wasi-mindmap` is the namespece for this package, `interfaced-adder` the name of this package.
+`wasi-mindmap` is the namespace for this package, `interfaced-adder` the name of this package.
 When we refer to a package, we usually refer it with its package ID, `wasi-mindmap:interfaced-adder` in our case.
 A package ID can optionally include a semver-compliant version,
 `wasi-mindmap:interfaced-adder@0.0.1` for example.

 In this package, we define a world `adder` for adder implementations.
 This world exports only one interface named `add`.
 The interface defines only one item, a function named `add`.
 Of course, in a world, we can import and export more interfaces.